STATE vs. LASSITER

 "Lassiter’s narrative, which oscillates between self-deprecating and wiseass, is so entertaining and the story so deftly plotted that you will want to read more of his adventures even before you are through."- Bookreporter.com

-"Lassiter is likeable and a character that stands tall like Jack Reacher, Travis McGee or Spencer.
+"Lassiter is likeable and a character that stands tall like Jack Reacher, Travis McGee or Spenser.
 Levine’s only problem is he isn’t prolific enough.
 I want more Lassiter!" -- Pick of the Literate

 "The best of the best.
 I love both the Jake Lassiter and Solomon and Lord series by Paul Levine.
 This is definitely the best Lassiter.
 Just when I thought it couldn't get any better." - Goodreads 5-star review